 Or make it a round, try and make it even if you can, keep rolling and patting the ends.

-Once they are firm, remove them from the fridge and slice into slightly under ¼ inch, closer to an ⅛ of an inch, it’ll look a bit like a pat of butter.
+Once the Lemon Sandwich Cookie dough is firm, remove from the fridge and slice into slightly under ¼ inch, closer to an ⅛ of an inch, it’ll look a bit like a pat of butter.
+No need to pull out a ruler, unless you are kind of dorky like me.

-Place on cookie sheet, you can place fairly close together as these cookies don’t really spread.
-If desired, poke little holes using a fork in the tops, but not necessary.
+Line a cookie sheet with parchment paper and place on cookie sheet, you can place fairly close together as these cookies don’t spread much.
+If desired, poke a pattern of holes using a fork in the tops, but not necessary.

-I had 24 squares and 46 rounds, I lost a few to sneaky teens, okay I took some too.
+I had 24 squares and 46 rounds, I lost a few to sneaky teen hands, okay I took some too.
 Remember though cut your numbers in half since they will be sandwiched.

-Bake at 300 degrees for about 20 minutes, until barely golden.
-Cool for a few minutes then transfer to wire rack.
+Bake at 300° for about 20 minutes, until barely golden.
+Cool on pan for 2 minutes, then transfer to cooling rack.
 Cool completely before frosting.

 Gently whip and then add lemon juice, until it’s the right consistency.